 - Supervisor of Postdoc, PhD Students, and Psychotherapy Students at Campus Naturalis, Berlin

 Encountering problems over the course of one’s life is a normal occurrence, but it can be incredibly taxing and can dampen healthy functioning.
 As a professional, my goal is to quickly and effectively help my clients find a solution to overcome life’s debilitating conflicts.
 The first step in this direction is the creation of a wholesome and trusting environment that enables the client to work together with me to develop strategies to face such challenges.
 Moving towards a solution, I help clients to learn how to re-establish their relationship with their own resources, abilities and strengths.
+I specialize in working with women and men who are struggling with depression, anxiety, relational trauma, and anger management.
+I also work with couples and families.
 To change more deeply-stuck behaviors (such as addiction, compulsions, or anxious habits) I apply techniques from hypno-systemic and behavioral therapies with Intensive Short-Term Dynamic Psychotherapy (ISTDP), which has shown to be highly effective in my work with clients.

 ISTDP: In the case of a deep-seated problem that is closely intertwined with a person’s entire personality, an effective way to move towards health is the application of Dr. Habib Davanloo’s method of intensive short-term psychotherapy.
 40 years of empirical research has led to a solid treatment of various forms of anxiety and depression, as well as other mental disorders such as personality and social disorders.
 The aim of this technique is to overcome emotional blockages by accessing the subconscious roots of the disorder and removing them effectively and completely.
 ISTDP differs from other psychological treatments and is a confrontational method that directly targets the emotional center of the symptoms (see: www.istdp.com).